-3.6.2 Good practices
+3.7.3 Good practices for all reviewers

 To ensure the code review gives the greatest possible benefit, participants in the project should:

 - Be considerate of other people and their needs.
 Participants may be working to different timescales, and have different priorities.
 Keep this in mind be gracious while waiting for action from others, and timely in your actions when others are waiting for you. - Review other people's patches where possible.
 The more active reviewers there are, the more quickly new patches can be reviewed and merged.
 Contributing to code review helps everyone in the long run, as it creates a culture of participation which serves everyone's interests.